TaxableApples/Roll20-Scriptcards/README.md

 -Install the Following APIs into your game in the API MOD Menu:
     --Scriptcards
     --TokenMod
-    --Supernotes ( Not required if you remove the line "--#overridetemplate|wizard".
-See Supernotes docs to change the card-style: https://app.roll20.net/forum/post/11950821/supernotes-0-dot-2-4-now-with-even-more-templates/?pagenum=1).
+    --Supernotes, not required if you remove the line "--#overridetemplate|wizard".
+See Supernotes docs to change the card-style [here](https://app.roll20.net/forum/post/11950821/supernotes-0-dot-2-4-now-with-even-more-templates/?pagenum=1).

 -Once you have placed some tokens on the battlefield, find the macro called 'Setup_All_NPCs.roll' under the 'Utilities' directory.
     --Select all tokens and run this macro.